okami101/vuetify-admin/docs/guide/laravel.md

 If not included on your dummy data, you may need to create your first user by `docker-compose exec laravel php artisan vtec:user admin@example.com`.
 You will be prompted for the user name and password.

-:::tip ADMIN URL
+::: tip ADMIN URL
 By default admin URL is configured at [http://localhost:8080](http://localhost:8080) which is default Vue CLI dev serve URL.
 Don't forget to edit it on production.
 Just edit ADMIN_URL environment variable for that.
 :::

-:::tip DOCKER
+::: tip DOCKER
 As you have seen, if you use docker, use `docker-compose exec laravel` before each artisan commands.
 :::